dunesage/dunesage.github.io/README.md

 The amount of satellite imagery collected by Earth observation satellites has become too large for careful human review.
 The application of machine learning models can be a helpful tool to apply in the effort to classify images into useful categories.
 I use a ***random forest of decision trees*** to classify Planet imagery in order to investigate the opportunities and challenges of this tool from a scientific perspective.

 In relation to the wider world of machine learning models, a random forest is an ensemble method that improves upon the performance of an individual decision tree.
 As my data set was labeled, this is considered supervised learning.
 Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('noship') or 1 ('ship').
 I built it using scikit-learn's `RandomForestClassifier` implementation.

-See the below "machine learning map" for a comprehensive overview of models and approaches.
+Refer to the map below for an overview of machine learning models.
 ![scikitlearn](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/ml_map.png)

 ## Data